 Since its establishment, the Garden has evolved through the joint efforts of the members of the FBGA and the City.
-In 1992 a Local Improvement Association was incorporated.
-It consolidates the interest of the parties in the creation and improvement of the site.
-It defines responsibilities of each group with respect to the Garden, its maintenance and growth.
+The Local Improvement Association consolidates the interest of the parties in the creation and improvement of the site.

 The Goals of the Fredericton Botanic Garden:

 to provide a recreational opportunity to the public by means of walks, interpretive trails and beautiful displays of flowers and foliage

 use tried and untried plant species and varieties so the public have a hands-on demonstration of plant hardiness

 educate people of all ages to appreciate plants and to learn how plants coexist in natural settings

 involve the community in the development of a new and important tourist attraction for the Fredericton area